cmgvc/WeAreFit/README.md

 ## Usage

-- **Access the App**: Open your web browser and navigate to `http://localhost:3000` (or the port specified in your configuration) to access the Fit Together web app.
+- **Access the App**: Open your web browser and navigate to `http://localhost:3000` (or the port specified in your configuration) to access the WeAreFit web app.
 - **Create an Account**: Sign up or log in to start participating in daily challenges and tracking your progress.
 - **Participate in Challenges**: Complete daily fitness challenges and share your results with friends.